 Martinis & Bikinis

-The obvious reference point for Martinis & Bikinis is late period Beatles, as acknowledged by the concluding cover of John Lennon’s ‘Gimme Some Truth’.
+The Beatles seem like a constant presence in Phillips’ music – her economical songwriter, touches of psychedelia, and a husky voice with an air of knowing that’s sometimes reminiscent of John Lennon’s.
+The Beatles influence is most obvious on Martinis & Bikinis – there’s even a concluding cover of John Lennon’s ‘Gimme Some Truth’.
 Phillips’ husky voice is surprisingly reminiscent of Lennon’s, while XTC’s Colin Moulding’s bass lines are squiggly and melodic in the same way as Paul McCartney’s and there are arrangement touches like backwards strings (‘I Can’t Please You’).
-It’s not fair, however, to write off Martinis & Bikinis as a mere Beatles knock off, though; these songs are memorable on their own terms, and Phillips’ artistic voice is convicting and real.
+It’s not fair, however, to write off Martinis & Bikinis as a mere Beatles knock-off, though; these songs are memorable on their own terms, and Phillips’ artistic voice is convicting and real.

 In interesting trivia, the photographs in the artwork of Martinis & Bikinis led to Phillips’ casting as a mute terrorist in Die Hard: With a Vengeance.